Assessing & Enhancing Listening Maturity: A Comprehensive Guide - HRDQ

 What Is Effective Listening?

-Also known as active listening, effective listening is a term that describes the skill of consciously working to understand what another person is saying.
-It's not just about hearing what another individual is saying but about working to understand the intent behind the message they're sharing.
+Also known as active listening, effective listening is the skill of consciously working to understand what another person is saying.
+It's not just about hearing another person but about working to understand the intent behind the message they're sharing.

 According to American educator Stephen R. Covey, there are five different levels at which we listen:

 • Ignoring: Just what it sounds like; this is when we aren't listening at all.
-Not only are we making an effort not to participate in the conversation, but our desire to not listen or communicate is reflected in our body language.
+Not only are we making an effort not to participate in the conversation, but our desire not to listen or communicate is also reflected in our body language.

-• Pretending: Pretend listening occurs when we use cues or body language to communicate to the other person that we are fully engaged in what they're saying, even though we're actually busy thinking about other things.
+• Pretending: Pretend listening occurs when we use cues or body language to tell the other person that we are fully engaged in what they're saying, even though we're actually busy thinking about other things.

 • Selective listening: Basic listening is involved in selective listening, and it's a step up from ignoring and pretending, but it's still a far cry from effective, empathetic listening.
 While our body language tells the other person that we're listening, we're picking and choosing the parts of the conversation that we find interesting and valuable and otherwise stop listening.
 Selectively listening is a great way to create misunderstandings with others and lead to many organizational challenges.

-• Attentive listening: When you attentively listen, it means concentrating on what is being said and fully paying attention.
+• Attentive listening: When you listen attentively, you focus on what is being said and give it your full attention.
 We respond appropriately, and our body language is active.
-Though this is a step in the right direction, it falls short of effective listening because we aren't actually working to understand the intent of the communicator and the message we're sharing.
+Though this is a step in the right direction, it falls short of effective listening because we aren't actually working to understand the communicator's intent and the message we're sharing.

-• Empathetic listening: Beyond simply showing that we are listening and consciously focusing on what is being said, empathetic listening involves actually working to understand the intent behind the message.
+• Empathetic listening: Beyond simply showing we are listening and consciously focusing on what is being said, it involves working to understand the intent behind the message.
 This type of listening requires the most energy, as we aren't just hearing what is being said and providing appropriate responses, but we are actually doing the work to fully understand what is being communicated.

-Though Stephen Covey uses the phrase "empathetic listening," effective listening is another term that can be used to describe the same phenomenon.
+Although Stephen Covey uses the phrase "empathetic listening," "effective listening" is another term for the same phenomenon.

 Effective Listening in the Workplace

-One way you can work to boost effective listening skills in your organization is to help others develop these skills, but another is to ensure that your team isn't constantly facing common barriers to effective listening.
+One way you can boost effective listening skills in your organization is to help others develop these skills, but another is to ensure your team isn't constantly facing common barriers to effective listening.

 The list of potential barriers that can get in the way of one's ability to effectively listen is quite long– these can be physical, cultural, emotional, and physiological barriers, just to name a few.

 Another type of listening that is worth understanding in the context of your organization is passive listening.
-Passive listening can either be an indication that an individual isn't fully present in the conversation, while it can also simply mean that the individual isn't well-versed in the body language and cues that indicate full attentiveness.
+Passive listening can indicate that an individual isn't fully present in the conversation, or it can simply mean that the individual isn't well-versed in body language and cues that signal full attentiveness.

 You can learn more about the different types of listening in our guide to six essential types of listening skills.